-In addition to building, simulating and controlling a 5 degree of freedom robot arm, I am experimenting with pneumatic jamming and soft grippers, and Dex-Net 2.0 image processing.
+In addition to building, simulating and controlling a 5 degree of freedom robot arm, I am experimenting with pneumatic jamming and soft grippers.

 5 DoF Robot Arm

 Constructing the arm was a multi-step process.
 The first step covered the basic arm build.
 To increase the arm's stability, I replaced the base with a rotatable platform.
 I then integrated all of the servos and electronics, along with writing basic code that demonstrates how the arm moves, and advanced code that allows the Arduino Uno based remote to wirelessly control the Arduino Mega2560 robot arm.

 Even though I have a working physical arm, I designed a CAD model of the arm in Fusion 360, so that I could perform Gazebo simulations.
 Simulations are very helpful when building advanced control algorithms because you don't have to worry about causing damage or wear to the robot.
 It also enables you to have a team of engineers working on the software simultaneously, regardless of how many physical robots you have.